Snail Serum Benefits: Can SCA Really Turn Back Time?

 Although the prospect of slimy facials makes great headlines, snail mucous itself is actually biologically inactive and does little when applied to the skin's surface.
 Many dermatologists have poured scorn on snail facials, claiming that the mucous snails secrete - despite containing beneficial ingredients such as glycolic acid and elastin - does not contain small enough compounds to penetrate the skin's outer layer.

 So, is there anything that makes snail mucous effective in skin care?
-Refined processing techniques are essential, so it's therefore important to select quality, medical grade, lab tested products.
+Refined processing techniques are essential, so it's therefore important to select quality, medical grade, lab tested products in order to maximise snail serum benefits.
 For this reason, Endocare products are a better alternative to consider over the other snail slime beauty options out there.
 This is a range of specially formulated cosmeceuticals incorporating an ingredient termed as 'SCA', which stands for Secretion of Cryptomphalus Aspersa, a natural growth factor derived from the snail.
 A scientific study conducted in Spain found that:

 "SCA possesses antioxidant capabilities and induces fibroblast proliferation.
 A complementary mechanism is provided by the fact that the secretion promotes ECM (Extra Cellular Matrix) assembly, which is essential for wound healing and tissue plasticity.
 Finally, the secretion inhibits MMP production (enzymes that degrade the skin matrix), which limits the extent of the damage during wounding and scar formation."

 SCA is a clinically refined component of snail slime, containing 8 essential amino acids and a variety of natural anti-oxidants.
-Most importantly, it incorporates Glycosaminoglycans - aka 'GAGS' - which are vital for wound healing and regenerative functions.
+Most importantly, snail serum benefits include Glycosaminoglycans - aka 'GAGS' - which are vital for wound healing and regenerative functions.
 Backed by rigorous clinical research, Endocare Tensage Serum is the most potent offering, as it contains other ingredients which help plump and refresh your complexion.

 So, without pouring salt over the idea of snail serum benefits (poor snails!), Endocare products can help you stay ahead of the ageing game and dramatically improve skin ailments such as adult acne, dull complexions and fine lines.
 More recently, Biopelle have also issued a range of snail slime products, which are equally as good (although far pricier) than this tried-and-tested Endocare product range.